pytorch/torchtune/docs/source/basics/multimodal_datasets.rst

 Example multimodal dataset
 --------------------------

 Here is an example of a multimodal chat dataset for a visual question-answering task.
+Note that there is a placeholder in the text, ``"<image>"`` for where to place the image tokens.
+This will get replaced by the image special token ``<|image|>`` in the example below.

 .. code-block:: python